genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/09_events/02_dynamic-events.md

 To set up the dynamic rule, go to the DYNAMIC_RULE table and insert a row.
 Run `SendIt -t DYNAMIC_RULE”`

-## 2. Update the event handler
+## 2. Update the Event Handler

-The rule needs to call an event handler, which will be called `<PositionCancel>`.
+The rule needs to call an Event Handler, which will be called `<PositionCancel>`.
-We have defined the event handler in the code block below.
+We have defined the Event Handler in the code block below.
 Open the file **trading_app-eventhandler.kts** and insert the code block:

 ```java
 eventHandler<PositionCancel> {